 6. Critical Thinking

 Epistemology helps in improving the critical thinking ability of an individual.
 It helps in broadening one’s senses and helps a person to evaluate the world from a broad perspective.
-The questions such as how do we think, what is knowledge, why is it required to associate justification with knowledge, etc.? help a person get a clear understanding of the universe and to explore various phenomena occurring in nature.
-Epistemology helps humans to make the best possible use of their thinking ability, improves their potential to reason and differentiate between good and bad, true and false, etc.
+The questions such as how do we think?, What is knowledge?, Why is it required to associate justification with knowledge?, etc., help a person get a clear understanding of the universe and to explore various phenomena occurring in nature.
+Epistemology helps humans make the best possible use of their thinking ability, improves their potential to reason and differentiate between good and bad, true and false, etc.

 7. Confirming the Existence of Extraterrestrial Life

 The existence of extraterrestrial life has always been a topic of debate.
 The questions like ‘are we alone in the universe?’ tend to stir all the knowledge a person possesses.
 To reach a common and well-framed answer to this query, one can use the epistemological approach.
 Primarily, epistemology tends to focus on the justification of the already existing knowledge, i.e., if aliens do exist, how do they look like?
 Has anyone ever seen them?
 If someone has seen them, do they have a recorded proof to support their claim?
 If a justified response to all such questions is available, then it is preferred to evaluate the other aspects and thoroughly brainstorm the question until a reliable and appropriate response is achieved.
 Hence, epistemology helps a person acquire knowledge in an authentic and scientific manner by considering all the facts.

 8. Validating News